Solanki777/BDoner/Readme.md

 # BDoner – Smart Blood Donation App
+Goal: " Do a mini project in 4 days of Time limit "
 > Note: API keys have been removed for security purposes.
 Please configure them manually using the steps below.

 ---